Sofi Ahmed Chowdhury

-Sofi Ahmed Chowdhury is a retired two-star rank Bangladesh Army officer and former Director General of Bangladesh Rifles.
+Sofi Ahmed Chowdhury is a retired two-star rank Bangladesh Army officer and former director general of the Bangladesh Rifles.

 Career

-Chowdhury was the General Officer Commanding of the 33 Infantry division of Bangladesh Army.
-He was the Martial Law Administrator of Comilla region.
-He served as the Director General of Bangladesh Rifles from 17 July 1985 to 30 June 1988.
+Chowdhury was the general officer commanding of the 33 Infantry Division of the Bangladesh Army.
+He was the martial law administrator of the Comilla region.
+He served as the director general of the Bangladesh Rifles from 17 July 1985 to 30 June 1988.